 In a world where we can do practically anything online, there are still times when it’s worth picking up the phone and speaking to a real, live human being.
 This is one of those times.

 Not only do you need to confirm that the hotel you’ve selected is pet-friendly, you also need to make sure the hotel knows you will be checking in with your feline friend.
 Even if a hotel chain advertises that it welcomes animals, many locations are individually-owned and are free to establish their own policies.
 In addition, you’ll want to confirm what (if any) additional charges will apply.
-It’s common for hotels to add a pet fee that can add $50 or more to your bill.
+The downside of cat travel: It’s common for hotels to add a pet fee that can add $50 or more to your bill.

 3. Inspect your hotel room.